The Third International Workshop on Simulation Science (SimScience) will take place from May 7 to May 9, 2025 in Clausthal-Zellerfeld.

 The workshop considers the broad area of AI and simulation with a focus on (but not restricted to):

-Development and applications of computational techniques in material simulation (simulation at micro atomistic, meso and macro (continuum) scales including scale bridging; diffusive, convective transport and chemical processes in materials; simulation of granular matter), Machine Learning (ML) in MSE (properties/microstructure prediction; ML in atomistic simulations; ML on continuum simulations; materials discovery)
+Development and applications of computational techniques in material simulation (simulation at micro atomistic, meso and macro (continuum) scales including scale bridging; diffusive, convective transport and chemical processes in materials; simulation of granular matter), Machine Learning (ML) in MSE (properties/microstructure prediction; ML in atomistic simulations; ML on continuum simulations; materials discovery), Simulation of fluids - Socio-technical systems

 Public and transportation networks, computer and sensor networks, queueing networks, Internet of Things (IoT) environments, electrical power grids, simulation of uncertain optimization problems, simulation of complex stochastic systems, simulation and optimization of productions and logistic systems / digital twins, process mining